-Susan Kasle, Vice President of Community Services, leads JFCS’ programs for vulnerable individuals and families in Southern Arizona including programs supporting the Jewish community.
+Susan Kasle, Vice President of Community Services for Jewish Family & Children’s Services leads programs for vulnerable individuals and families including programs supporting the Jewish community of Southern Arizona.

 At JFCS, she oversees the Holocaust Survivor Program, Jewish Emergency Financial Assistance, Jewish Elder Access, and programs serving the broader community including senior care management, fiduciary and advisory services, HoME durable medical equipment and ethical wills workshops.

 Before joining JFCS, Susan was Planner for Pima Council on Aging with responsibilities for the Area Plan on Aging and A Report to the Community 2017: Aging in Pima County.
 She also served as Program Director at Interfaith Community Services overseeing older adult services, health advocacy and education programs, and the development and launch of ICS Care Partners.

 Prior to her work in Arizona, Susan was Director of Aging and Mental Health Programs at Massachusetts Association of Older Americans in Boston.
 She also supported healthy aging programs at Jewish Family Services Metrowest in Framingham, Massachusetts.